Dance Company : Company Bios

 Skye Aslaksen was in the Youth Company for one year before joining the Apprentice Company.
 She loves ballet, modern, and is just beginning trapeze.
 She loves being a part of the ZUZI community and has made some very dear friends.
 She is excited to begin her second season with the Apprentice Company.

 Amanda Boyd was in the Youth Company for 3 years before joining the Apprentice Company.
 She has been dancing with ZUZI! since she was six years old.

 Galyn Sumida Ross has been dancing at ZUZI since the age of four.
-She has taken a variety of dance classes including trapeze, ballet and modern at ZUZI, modern and choreography at school, and modern at Arizona Ballet theater.
-She is a motivated student at University High and besides dancing, enjoys swimming, reading, drawing, and playing the harp.
+She has taken a variety of dance classes at ZUZI! and Arizona Ballet theater.
+She is a senior at University High School and a member of Primavera Dance program there.
+Besides dancing, she enjoys swimming, reading, drawing, and playing the harp.

 Erin Sorensen is 14 years old and is a freshman at Tucson High.
 She has been dancing at ZUZI for roughly five years.
 This is her third season with ZUZI! and her first season in the Apprentice Company.
 Erin loves Rainbow Lollipops.